Hurotamo/EternalNexus/README.md

 # 🌀 Eternal Nexus: Chronicles of the Multiverse

-**Eternal Nexus** is a blockchain-powered MMORPG that combines the vast potential of the **Solana** and **Core** blockchains.
+**Eternal Nexus** is a blockchain-powered MMORPG that combines the vast potential of the **xxxx** and **xxxx** blockchains.
 Dive into a multiverse filled with adventure, rare NFT gear, and a thriving player-driven economy.
 Players can explore dynamic realms, collect and trade unique NFT items, and participate in a play-to-earn ecosystem that redefines gaming.

 ---